 Once you make landfall in Brooklyn, you’ll want to head over to Williamsburg.
 This will require a short cab ride, so make sure you hail one of those little yellow cabs.
 You can chat with the driver as you make your way over.
 He’s bound to have an interesting story to share.

 Toby’s Estate makes some of the finest coffee.
 From all the beaneries I can order online, I still get my daily fix from Toby.
 They have this Brooklyn blend that smells like Heaven—a chocolatey, toffee-filled, mouth-watering heaven in every cup.

 Once you fall in love with the scents of their Brooklyn blend, it might be nice to learn how to brew it like a master.
 Toby’s offers brew school classes led by their Coffee Educators.
 They help teach anyone and everyone, from novices to experts, how to brew the perfect cup of joe.

 While most of us learn how to brew coffee long before the days of college, this is just a fun little activity that’ll help you glean some knowledge from these coffee masters.
 Somehow, they manage to turn our rote morning routine into an artistic endeavor.
-So if you don’t know what to do alone in NYC, head to Toby’s for a smooth cup of coffee and a lesson on the art of brewing.
+Don’t know what to do on a rainy day in New York City?
+Relax and head to Toby’s for a smooth cup of coffee and a lesson on the art of brewing.

 Toby's Estate Brew School